IngMaeSIng/second-brain/README.md

 ## Who it's for

 Founders, indie makers, designers, and product people who run a project and want an agent that actually knows it.
 This is the **project / product** template.
-A personal-life version is a separate thing — don't mix the two.
+A personal-life version is a separate thing, don't mix the two.

 ## What's inside